On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Justification of Koiter's model for linearly elastic generalised membrane shells of the first kind

 and the portion $\gamma_0$ of the boundary $\gamma$ where the boundary conditions are imposed is given by $\gamma_0:=[0,\pi]\times \{0.1\}$.

-A second example of middle surface satisfying the assumptions critical to establish Theorem~\ref{th:density} is, for instance, a portion of a cylinder whose straight boundary edges lie on the same plane, and this plane these edges lie on is parallel to plane associated with the orthogonal complement of the \emph{given} unit-vector $\bm{q}$.
+A second example of middle surface satisfying the assumptions critical to establish Theorem~\ref{th:density} is, for instance, a portion of a cylinder whose straight edges lie on the same plane, and this plane is parallel to plane orthogonal to the \emph{given} unit-vector $\bm{q}$.
 For $\bm{q}=(0,0,1)$, a parametrisation for one such surface is given by

 and the portion $\gamma_0$ of the boundary $\gamma$ where the boundary conditions are imposed is given by $\gamma_0:=[0.1,\pi-0.1]\times \{-2\}$.